SAP/vscode-webview-rpc-lib/README.md

 * Browser library is does not generate d.ts files.

-* overcome Cors issue preventing post message to get through and hit the window: use the setHost method and sent the host name from the webview - and then the message should get through.
+* overcome Cors issue preventing post message to get through and hit the window: use the setHost method and sent the host name from the Webview - and then the message should get through.

 ## How to obtain support
 * To get more help, support and information please open a github issue.